 CME Group internal testing in the Production environment can occur during the weekend.
 Any trades or market data generated during these tests should be disregarded.

 Getting Started with CME Group Services

-This section provides an overview of current CME Group services that will be used for EBS Market including eFix Matching on CME Globex.
-If you are new to CME Group services or wish to better understand how your current system aligns with upcoming EBS functionality, CME Group recommends starting here.
+This section provides an overview of current CME Group services that are used for EBS Market including eFix Matching on CME Globex.
+If you are new to CME Group services, CME Group recommends starting here.